michel4j/uso/docs/source/staff_guide/facilities.rst

 - **Allocation Required**: Indicates whether the facility requires allocation, or uses flexible scheduling and does not allocate shifts to projects.

-Existing facilities can be edited by clicking on the :guilabel:`Edit Facility` tool on the beamline/instrument detail page.
+Existing facilities can be edited by clicking on the :icon:`bi bi-pencil;Edit Facility` tool on the beamline/instrument detail page.
 The detail page can be accessed by clicking the facility acronym in the :menuselection:`Facilities --> All Facilities` list.
 In addition to User Office Administrators,  beamline/instrument administrators can also edit the details of their facilities.